GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Add signatory names
 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

+As today is examination day, I was unable to do very much today.
+I intended to endorse the source code to the IT Officer for safe-keeping, as this was supposed to be my last office day before my Job Order renewal.
+Fortunately, we were informed that we were to be renewed by Monday, so I did not need to rush things today just to endorse the source code as I will have the next week to continue my work.
+Still, I tried to add the code for loading service record data using employee ID.
+I will have to revisit this code by next week, as I am on leave tomorrow (Friday) for the graduation/completion ceremony of two of my sons.

 ## 6/27/2023
 TO DO:
 * [x] [SeRGS] Keep the mm/dd/yyyy date format in SR during the focus and blur events
 * [x] [SeRGS] Enable delete record entry
 * [x] [SeRGS] Allow tab and arrow keys navigation in the SR table
+* [x] [SeRGS] Backend for Add Employee Dialog (saving new Employee data)
 * [ ] [SeRGS] Create code procedures for loading service record data using employee ID
 * [ ] [SeRGS] Design a Service Record Data Entry Form
 * [ ] Make secure folder more secure